peternsilva/galvanize-bookshelf-solution/1_migrations_seeds.md

 Play around with a live version of the [Galvanize Bookshelf](https://ryansobol-galvanize-bookshelf.herokuapp.com) application.
 By the end of this series of assignments, you'll have built a server application to support this client application.

-Take a peek at the client application in the `public` directory.
-Familiarize yourself with the following.
+In this project, take a peek at the code for the client application which lives in the `public` directory.
+Familiarize yourself with the following techniques.

-- How the HTML scaffolds the base structure and content to be presented on page load.
+- How the HTML scaffolds the base structure and content that's presented on page load.
-- How the JavaScript adds structure and content to the DOM as a result of AJAX requests.
+- How the JavaScript modifies this structure and content as a result of AJAX requests.
 - How the CSS customizes the base look-and-feel provided by the Materialize framework.

+For your Q2 Project, you'll be building both a server application and a client application.

 ## Bonus